gi-dellav/rocketup/rocketup/content/posts/beating_uttt.md

 Optimizing non-stationary processes is harder and this is the reason why we aren't trying some of the most standard global optimization alghorithms, like Bayesian optimiziation.
 More can be read [on the definition of *stationary process*](https://en.wikipedia.org/wiki/Stationary_process) and on non-stationary optimizations in [these](https://arxiv.org/abs/2506.02980) [two](https://arxiv.org/abs/1307.5449) articles.

+CMA-ES, which is the optimizer that we will use for this project, should work decently with smooth non-stationary processes like our reward function.

 ---